HMakkiMD/SCP_HT/README.md

 High-throughput simulation of 105 semiconducting polymers (SCP).

 This repository contents:
-1. Input files (including the structure and force field) for 105 SCP studied in (link)
+1. Input files (including the structure and force field) for 105 SCP studied in "Sturctue_and_FF" folder.
-2. Codes to analyse structural features of SCP models (example for 1 SCP is provided)
-3. Density of States (DOS) and Locatisation Length (LL) as a function of energy for 105 SCPs
+2. Simulation files for 5 example SCPs in "Example_SCPs" folder.
+3. Excel files containing all the data in "Data" folder
-4. Codes to analyse electronic properties from DOS and LL
+4. Codes to analyse structural and electronic properties in "Codes" folder.
+5. Codes to calculate reduced tight-binding models in "Reduced_models" folder.